COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Conclusion and Future Work

-In ongoing work, we are continuing to enlarge our dataset, and to update our best systems as this happens.
-We are also beginning to consider the best means of implementing the classifier on a readily-available consumer smartphone platform.
+In ongoing work, we are continuing to enlarge our dataset and to apply transfer learning in order take advantage of the other larger datasets.
+We are also beginning to consider the best means of implementing the classifier on a readily-available consumer smartphone.